ertemishakk/covid19-tracker/README.md

 # Start this repo

-### If you find this repo helpful, dont forget to start it as a thank you !
+### If you find this repo helpful, please dont forget to star it as a thank you !